Can you buy health insurance now?

 - Consumers in most states can buy short-term coverage at any time during the year and coverage can be effective within days – often by the next business day (but COVID coverage requirements don’t apply to short-term plans in most states).

 - If you aren’t eligible for a special enrollment period (or Medicaid, Medicare, or CHIP), you can’t buy ACA-compliant coverage until open enrollment.

 - People with modest incomes in New York, Minnesota, and Massachusetts can enroll in health programs year-round.

 The COVID-19 pandemic has caused millions of Americans to lose their jobs, and in many cases, that means losing health insurance as well.
-About half of all Americans get their health insurance from an employer’s plan, and it’s a cruel irony that so many people are losing their jobs in the midst of a time when we need health coverage more than ever.
-A Families USA analysis found that between February and May of 2020, at least 16 million Americans lost their employer-sponsored health insurance.
+About half of all Americans get their health insurance from an employer’s plan, and it’s a cruel irony that so many people have lost their jobs in the midst of a time when we need health coverage more than ever.
+A Commonwealth Fund analysis found that by June 2020, nearly 15 million Americans had lost their employer-sponsored health insurance.
 And about 5.4 million of them became uninsured (as opposed to switching to another form of health coverage), resulting in the largest-ever increase in the uninsured rate.

 But the good news is that loss of coverage triggers a special enrollment period during which you can buy ACA-compliant individual health insurance.
 You can buy your new coverage on- or off-exchange, although premium subsidies and cost-sharing reductions are only available through the exchange.